valerie035/data-analytics-winter-2025/module_2/lecture_1.md

 ### 2. **AI Integration in Excel and Google Sheets**
 #### **Excel**
 - Microsoft Copilot (for Office 365 users)
-  - How it assists with formulas, data summaries, and visualizations.
+  - It assists with text summaries, and visualizations.
-  - Example: Generating pivot tables with natural language queries.
-- Add-ins and tools
-  - DataRobot, OpenAI integration via VBA or Power Query.
+  - The future maybe using Python within Excel

+Source: 🎥 [Excel Copilot: Future of Spreadsheets or Overhyped?](https://www.youtube.com/watch?v=sk-lnOX_9No) (as of Dec '24) spoiler: it's overhyped

 #### **Google Sheets**
 - Google Bard and AI-powered Explore feature